Table of Contents

 | User not updated |

-In the UI, clear filters and search by full email.
-Use GET /v2/users/{user_id} to confirm the user’s active state and other attributes.
+Clear the UI filters and search using the complete email address.
+Use GET /api/v1/users/{user_id} to confirm the user’s

 |